DariaSolovyeva/BIMarathon2021./README.md

 ## Conclusions and Relevance:
 ### Created a model for  Display the top 10 US chronic diseases on a horizontal bars (count of top 10 topics U.S Chronic Deseases);
 I looked at the distribution of chronic conditions by gender to identify relevant trendsand patterns .
 Chronic conditions differ by gender.
 Women tend to have significantlyhigher cases per 100,000 of hospitalizations for asthma.
 Whereas men tend to have a higher mortalityrate from cancer, diabetes, chronic kidney, and other conditions.diabetes, and kidney disease.

+###  Premature Mortality Trends Across Race Stratification
+The data shows that premature mortality is slightly increasing year over year with incremental increases.
+Premature mortality of adults aged 45–64 years of age impact the “Black, non-Hispanic” and the “American Indian or Alaska Native” populations most severely.
+On the other spectrum, we see “Asian or Pacific Islander” and “Hispanic” populations to be least severe.
+By comparison, we’re seeing the premature mortality numbers for “Black, non-Hispanic” population to be more than double of the “Hispanic” population.